Know more

 © Château de Versailles - Christian Milet

-This varied program will give plenty of opportunities for discussion with speakers and the other participants.
+This varied program gave plenty of opportunities for discussion with speakers and the other participants.

 Organizers